necrolyte2/beast_whip/README.md

 ### Introduction

-beast_whip is a project based on the original [beagle_optimiser](https://github.com/mtop/beagle_optimiser) The object of the new project is to take an XML input file prepared for BEAST and find the beagle option that will result in the shortest analysis time of that file.
+beast_whip is a project based on the original [beagle_optimiser](https://github.com/mtop/beagle_optimiser) The object of the new project is to try and make it easier to run beast xml files.

+It is composed of two primary pieces, beagle_optimiser and splitxml.

+Beagle Optimiser will take an XML input file prepared for BEAST and run all available beagle options on that file and then output the estimated time each of them would take to run.

+splitxml is simply a script that will take a beast xml file and split it as evenly as possible into N pieces.
+The idea is that each piece should be able to be run separately on different computers to hopefully parallelize the run and then the results can be combined later using [LogCombiner](http://beast.bio.ed.ac.uk/)

 ### Requirements

-All of the python packages should be mostly taken care of during the install. lxml does require that the libxml-devel and libxslt-devel packages for your distribution are installed though.
+All of the python packages should be mostly taken care of during the setup.py install. lxml does require that the libxml-devel and libxslt-devel packages for your distribution are installed though as they are required for compiling the python-c modules.

 On Red Hat you can install them via:

 ```